KyleFrisbie/TheFitNation-WebAPI/api_documentation/WorkoutTemplate/DeleteWorkoutTemplateById.md

 **Special Considerations**
 * Removes all child objects from the db when the WorkoutTemplate is removed.
-* Any UserWorkoutTemplates that were related to the removed WorkoutTemplate will still exist, without a refrence to a parent WorkoutTemplate.
+* Any UserWorkoutTemplates that were related to the removed WorkoutTemplate will still exist, without a reference to a parent WorkoutTemplate.